blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 | `restrictions` |  0-* | An optional array of restriction objects, each being one of [Privacy Scope](#privacy-scope), [Consent Restriction](#consent-restriction), [Capture Restriction](#capture-restriction), [Data Range](#data-range)|

 When more than one restriction is specified, the System MUST interpret the Demand as referring to the intersection of restrictions.
 For example let us consider a `DELETE` demand having two restrictions: `LOCATION` `data-category` as Privacy Scope, and from 11th to 15th of June 2022 as Data Range.
 The System SHOULD understand that the Data Subject wants the System to delete only their location data processed in this precise period.

+A demand with multiple restrictions MUST NOT have more than one restriction of the same type.

 ###### Privacy Scope